nicolashuberIT/mail-bot/README.md

 This python application was developped with a rather simple user experience in mind.
 To use the mail-bot you only need need basic programming skills and can just follow this guide.

-First of all: never post the critical information in the source code itself.
+First of all: never post critical information in the source code itself.
 For example, password strings etc. could be inputted in command line interactions!

 How to use the programm:
 1) download the most recently published code as .zip